LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/messaging-performance-dashboard.md

 | NO. OF CONVERSATIONS CLOSED BY SYSTEM | The last agent assigned to the conversation | To the last skill assigned to the conversation |
 | AVG.
 CONVERSATION DURATION | To the last agent assigned to the conversation | To the last skill assigned to the conversation |
 | INTERACTIVE / NON INTERACTIVE / ABANDONED CONVERSATIONS | To the last agent assigned to the conversation | To the last skill assigned to the conversation |

+## Predefined grid

+The grid spreads out all the relevant metrics in a granular view so any member on the account may easily download the grid or receive scheduled copies to their email.

+Perform the analysis and customization you need using an offline copy, in excel using the complete grid.
+You can choose the document type (daily/monthly) based on your needed timeframe.
+The daily grid gives daily aggregations for all the [metrics](https://developers.liveperson.com/essential-resources-report-builder-data-metrics.html#documenttitlecontainer) while the monthly grid offers the corresponding aggregations at the monthly level.
+The data is presented at the brand, campaign and engagement level.

+## Metrics

+For all metrics available within this dashboard please search the Report Builder Data Metrics by the name of the dashboard in the[ Developers Community.](https://developers.liveperson.com/essential-resources-report-builder-data-metrics.html#documenttitlecontainer)